4 Steps To Combat The Social Troll

 4. Troll Blocker

-Followed all these steps and still getting grief?
+Have you followed all these steps and are still getting grief?
 You've attempted to positively engage with your troll?
 They are refusing your courtesy and determined to keep up the abuse?

-Take a lesson from the last billy goat's gruff and head butt them off the bridge.
+Take a lesson from the last billy goat's gruff and head-butt them off the bridge.
 It’s time to click and delete.
 Block that troll.
-Whether it’s for your own business or you are performing it on behalf of a client, you need to set a limit on your time.
+Whether it’s for your business or you are performing it on behalf of a client, you need to limit your time.
 Not only is this vital for saving you a literal time waster but you can only devote so much energy to an angry troll.
-Sometimes, they just want to do harm and you need to have a cut-off point and end the interaction.
+Sometimes, they just want to do harm, and you need to have a cut-off point and end the interaction.

 Think like the billy goat and don’t put up with their belligerence.

 Follow these tips to a sweet tweet spot for you and your customers.
 And remember- sometimes you've just got to stick to your guns.
 Don't let that troll get you down.
 Everyone cops it on social.
-It's how you handle the situation with dignity and respect that stands you out from the rest.
+How you handle the situation with dignity and respect stands you out from the rest.

 If you think your website is past due for an audit, check out our free Inbound Marketing Assessment here to get up to date for your customers.
 Happy tweeting!